davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/docker.md

-### Running the Spring Boot, {pivotal-gemfire-name} client application
+### Running the Spring Boot, VMware GemFire client application

-When you run the Spring Boot, {pivotal-gemfire-name} client application, you should see output similar to the following:
+When you run the Spring Boot, VMware GemFire client application, you should see output similar to the following: